jaredjaimes/startup/README.md

 ###[notes](https://github.com/jaredjaimes/startup/blob/main/notes.md)

 ## Elevator Pitch
-Have you ever been stuck trying to complete the same life goal over and over for years?
-Maybe you've tried to save a certain amount of money.
-Maybe you've tried to be in better shape, or have a better social life,, but time and time again you forgot, or just lost motivation.
-Well how about if I told you theree was an app that made completeing tasks addicting like playing video games or learning languages on duolingo.
-Well welcome to Life.io, this app alows user to create a virtual avatar that receives in app rewards when you complete a task, and lets you see your goal progress, so you actually see benefits immeadiatley after completeing a task.
-Making completing goals absolutely satisffying.
+Have you ever been stuck trying to complete the same life goal for years?
+Maybe you've tried getting in better shape, or have a better romantical life, but time and time again you lsot motivation and gave up.
+Well how about if I told you there was an app that made completeing tasks and reaching goals as addicting as video games, or learning languages on duolingo.
+Well introducing Life.io, this app allows users to create a virtual avatar that receives in app rewards when you complete a task, and lets you see your goal progress, so you actually see benefits immeadiatley after completeing a task.
+Making completing goals absolutely addicting.

 ## Key Features
-- Secure login over HTTPS
+- Secure login.
-- Option to customize and create your own avatar
+- Ability to customize and create your own avatar
-- Option to choose which goals to focus on
+- Ability to personalize goals and tasks to focus on
 - Recieve rewards and items for avatar based on reaching goals
 - ability to change goals and track progress.
-- ABility to share progress and view progress of friends using the app.
+- Ability to share progress and view progress of friends using the app.
 - goals and progress are stored
 - goal history and task completion is stored.
 - Avatar rewards are stored.